Flower67/Project1_MonteCrypto/README.md

 ## Project Description:

-Our group looked at the performance of different investments over time to see which types of investments gave the greatest return over a 5 year horizon, and which instruments were projected to give the greatest return in the future.
-We compared a small portfolio of stocks, a portfolio of crypto currency, a portfolio comprised of investments in metals, one invested in agricultural commodities, and also an investment in a index fund tied to the S&P500.
-We also wanted to determine what would be the 'optimal' portfolio mix of all the investments together, using the sharpe ratio to optimize risk and return, and we tested if this 'optimal' mix would change when looking at investment performance pre-COVID vs. post-COVID.
+Our group analyzed different investments to see which types of investments gave the greatest return over a 5 year horizon (since January 1, 2015), and which instruments were projected to give the greatest return in the future.
+We compared small portfolios of stocks, crypto currency, metals, agricultural commodities, and also an investment in a index fund tied to the S&P500.
+We also wanted to determine what would be the 'optimal' portfolio mix of all the investments, using the sharpe ratio to optimize risk and return.
+We also tested if this 'optimal' mix would change when looking at investment performance pre-COVID vs. post-COVID using February 2020 as a cut-off date.

 ## Questions

-**Question 1:Assuming investments in the S&P 500, a portfolio of stocks, commodities, metals, and cryptocurrency, from January 1, 2015 through October 31, 2020, which investment type has yielded the highest return??**
+**Question 1: Assuming investments in the S&P 500, a portfolio of stocks, commodities, metals, and cryptocurrency, from January 1, 2015 through October 31, 2020, which investment type has yielded the highest return??**

 *Answer: The Cryptocurrency portfolio (a mix of BTC, ETH, and LTC) had the best historical returns over a five year period.*